We encourage students, faculty and staff to engage globally. Use the resources on this page to prepare for travel.

-Penn’s GAR and associated travel insurance is provided to Penn faculty and staff while on Penn-affiliated travel.
-International Risk Management at Penn asks that you refrain from entering personal/leisure travel in GAR unless it is directly tied to a Penn-affiliated trip.
-However, for we recommend that you register International SOS and/or STEP to receive ongoing travel alerts during leisure trips.
+Penn’s MyTrips and associated travel insurance is provided to Penn faculty and staff while on Penn-affiliated travel.
+International Risk Management at Penn asks that you refrain from entering personal/leisure travel in MyTrips unless it is directly tied to a Penn-affiliated trip.
+However, we still recommend that you register with International SOS and/or STEP to receive ongoing travel alerts during leisure trips.

-International SOS (using Penn Portal to subscribe to free alerts – no travel insurance included)
+International SOS Access (using Penn Portal to subscribe to free alerts – no travel insurance included)

 - Visit the Penn-ISOS Portal to receive free travel advisories and updates